A Course on the Introduction to Quantum Software Engineering: Experience Report: Course Design and Delivery

 \subsection{Assignments}

-The course included two individual assignments, together accounting for 30\% of the final grade.
-The assignments were intentionally weighted conservatively.
+The course included two individual assignments, together accounting for 30\% of the final grade, with intentionally conservative weighting.
 At the time of course delivery, the rapid adoption of large language models (LLMs) in programming and technical writing raised unresolved questions about how to design robust, fair, and meaningful assessments in CS and SE education~\cite{daun2023chatgpt,kirova2024software}.
 Rather than attempting ad hoc mitigation strategies, which remain an open research and pedagogical problem~\cite{raihan2025large}, the course adopted a transparent assessment design that emphasized conceptual synthesis and critical reasoning, making individual work meaningful regardless of tool assistance.
 Students were explicitly informed that LLMs could be used, but only critically, and that individual assignments were weighted modestly given the evolving state of best practices for assessment in the presence of such tools.

-The assignments served two complementary purposes: \begin{enumerate*} \item to ensure a baseline level of conceptual readiness in quantum computing fundamentals and \item to encourage conceptual synthesis and critical reasoning about QSE topics introduced in lectures. \end{enumerate*} Representative prompts for both assignments are provided in \apprefauto{sec:assessment_materials}.
+The assignments served two complementary purposes: \begin{enumerate*} \item to ensure a baseline level of conceptual readiness in quantum computing fundamentals and \item to encourage conceptual synthesis and critical reasoning about QSE topics introduced in lectures. \end{enumerate*} Representative prompts for both assignments are provided in \apprefauto{sec:assessment_materials}{C}.

-\header{Assignment 1: Skills bootstrapping.} The first assignment was designed as a skills-bootstrapping exercise.
+The first assignment was designed as a skills-bootstrapping exercise.
 It consisted of two components.
 The first required students to pass an externally administered fundamentals test on quantum information offered as part of~\cite{watrous2025understanding}.
 The test comprised 20 multiple-choice questions, with a minimum threshold of 16 correct answers required to pass.
 This component ensured a common baseline of conceptual understanding while minimizing duplication of instructional effort within the course.

 The second component focused on classical data encoding techniques for quantum computation, specifically basis encoding and amplitude encoding~\cite{minati2024quantum}.
 Students implemented small-scale examples, constructed corresponding quantum circuits, and answered conceptual questions probing the scalability and limitations of these approaches.
 Although the assignment did not require implementing full quantum machine learning algorithms, the encoding tasks were intentionally selected to expose a practical bottleneck in quantum computing: loading classical data into quantum states~\cite{miranskyy2024comparing}.